shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/bid-request.md

 ---
-title: Bid Request
+title: Supply Partners - Bid Request
 description: In this article, learn about a bid request and their various JSON fields, the placement mapping sequence, and examples to help you understand better.
 ---

-# Bid request
+# Supply Partners - Bid request

 > [!WARNING]
 > We have disabled the Supply Integration (ASI) protocol(formerly AppNexus Supply Integration) for server-side supply integrations beginning on October 1st, 2017.
 We strongly encourage that you migrate your supply to the [OpenRTB protocol](openrtb-specs.md).
 Everything in this section is legacy content.